-Why You Should Always Get Exactly 3 Bids on Your Home Construction Project
+Why You Should Always Get 3 Bids on Your New Home or Renovation Project

 How do you know whether the price you’re offered for your new home or remodeling project is a “good” price?

-When a general contractor picks up a set of plans from the Architect, he starts by making a series of take-offs.
-A take-off is an estimate of the amount of a particular finish or material based on the plans.
+After a general contractor picks up a set of plans from the Architect, he starts by making a series of take-offs.
+A take-off is an estimate of the quantity of a particular finish or material based on the plans.

 The contractor might estimate he’ll need 80 square feet of granite countertop in the kitchen, for example, and at $50 per square foot, that’s a line item in his bid of $4000.